-Boutique wines exclusive to the Michelangelo Hotel can be savoured with some of the most beautifully crafted dishes around.
+Boutique wines exclusive to the Michelangelo Hotel in Sandton can be savoured with some of the most beautifully crafted dishes around.
 The Michelangelo Hotel has a secret weapon when it comes to pairing fine wine with fine dining.
-Executive Chef Trevor Boyd concocts dishes off the top of his head and like a mad scientist he makes obscure combinations sing soprano together on your plate.
+Executive Chef Trevor Boyd concocts dishes off the top of his head and, like a mad scientist, he makes obscure combinations sing together in perfect harmony on your plate.
 The menu changes at a moment’s notice, but the one thing that stays consistent is the quality of the experience.

-Opened in 2006, Clico Boutique Hotel is situated in the tranquillity of Rosebank.
+Opened in 2006, Clico Boutique Hotel is a haven of tranquillity in the middle of Rosebank.
 The Clico Restaurant is known for its fine dining qualities, which are exploited when it comes to their six-course wine pairing menu.
-The food is beautifully crafted in both taste and plating.
-Diners can expect gems such as roasted tomato soup, roast veg gnocchi, sea bass with leaks and other treats.
+The food is beautifully crafted in both taste and plating, and diners can expect gems such as roasted tomato soup, roast veg gnocchi, sea bass with leaks and other treats.

 Fine dining leaps to a new level at the Cube Tasting Kitchen in Maboneng.
-At the time of writing, a 12-course progression menu with a wine pairing will set you back R1 300, but (and that’s a big but) you get to experience food and drink presented in a way that mixes science with art, like the pea-mint mousse, salmon carpacio and wild mushrooms served with black olives and caviare.
+At the time of writing, a 12-course progression menu, you get to experience food and drink presented in a way that mixes science with art, like the pea-mint mousse, salmon carpaccio, and wild mushrooms served with black olives and caviare.
 These items are all paired with boutique wines from SA’s infamous wine route.